+Service Type:

+Statutory Service

+Service:

 Day Habilitation

+Alternate Service Title (if any):

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

-04 Day Services 04020 day habilitation

 Category 2: Sub-Category 2:

-04 Day Services 04070 community integration

 Category 3: Sub-Category 3:

+1 П
-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Service Definition (Scope): Category 4: Sub-Category 4:

-Day Habilitation includes assistance with acquisition, retention or improvement in self-help, socialization and adaptive skills that takes place in a non-residential setting, separate from the participant's private residence or other residential living arrangement, except for the occasion of extreme medical and/or safety needs.
+Day Habilitation includes assistance with acquisition, retention or improvement in self-help, socialization and adaptive skills that takes place in a non-residential setting, separate from the participant's private residence or other residential living arrangement, except when due to medical and/or safety needs.
 Activities and environments are designed to foster the acquisition of skills, appropriate behavior, greater independence, and personal choice.
-These services are individually coordinated through the participant's Service Plan.
+These services are individually coordinated through the person's Service Plan.
 Day Habilitation Services and Supports encompass two types of habilitative environments: Specialized Habilitation (SH) and Supported Community Connections (SCC).
 Day Habilitation Services does not include sheltered workshops.

-Specialized Habilitation (SH) services focus on enabling the participant to attain his or her maximum functional level or to be supported in such a manner to allow the person to gain an increased level of self-sufficiency.
+Specialized habilitation (SH) services focus on enabling the participant to attain his or her maximum functional level, or to be supported in such a manner, which allows the person to gain an increased level of self-sufficiency.
 These services are generally provided in non-integrated settings where a majority of the persons have a disability, such as program sites.
 Such services include assistance with self-feeding, toileting, self-care, sensory stimulation and integration, self-sufficiency, maintenance skills, and supervision.
-Specialized habilitation services may serve to reinforce skills or lessons taught in school, therapy or other settings and, where appropriate, are coordinated with any physical, occupational, or speech therapies listed in the Service Plan.
+Specialized habilitation services may serve to reinforce skills or lessons taught in school, therapy, or other settings and, where appropriate, are coordinated with any physical, occupational, or speech therapies listed in the Service Plan.

 Supported Community Connection (SCC) supports the abilities and skills necessary to enable the participant to access typical activities and functions of community life such as those chosen by the general population, including community education or training, retirement and volunteer activities.
 Supported Community Connection provides a wide variety of opportunities to facilitate and build relationships and natural supports in the community, while utilizing the community as a learning environment to provide services and supports as identified in a participant's Service Plan.
 These activities are conducted in a variety of settings in which participants interact with non-disabled individuals (other than those individuals who are providing services to the participant).
-These types of services may include socialization, adaptive skills, personnel to accompany and support the individual in community settings, resources necessary for participation in activities and supplies related to skill acquisition, retention or improvement.
+These types of services may include socialization, adaptive skills and personnel to accompany and support the participant in community settings, resources necessary for participation in activities and supplies related to skill acquisition, retention or improvement.
 Supported Community Connections may be provided in a group setting (or groups traveling together into the community) and/or may be provided on a one-to-one basis as a learning environment to provide instruction when identified in the Service Plan.